 For Botox, results last around four to six months, whereas depending on the type of dermal filler you opt for, results can last up to two years.
 Despite these general guidelines, results are dependent on the individual and can vary.
 Over time, individuals can attain the same results with lower dosages.

 The best way to personalize your treatment and ensure quality results is to consult with a board-certified physician that can evaluate your skin, your goals, and select the best treatment for you and which is the best fit for you.

-If you are interested in exploring your options with Botox and/or dermal fillers, book a consultation at EverYoungMed in Downtown Vancouver, Burnaby, or Coquitlam.
+If you are interested in exploring your options with Botox and/or dermal fillers, book a consultation at EverYoungMed in North Vancouver, Burnaby, or Coquitlam.
 EverYoung’s Medspa Clinics offer every FDA-approved dermal filler available in Canada and are highly trained to administer Botox.
 Patients can choose to work with facial sculpting, enhance facial volume, or simply reduce the visibility of wrinkles and lines for a more refreshed look.